root-project/web/manual/tmva/index.md

 ### Ingesting a dataset for training in TMVA

 A ROOT dataset can be easily ingested for training using a {% include ref class="DataLoader" namespace="TMVA" %}.
-A common usecase in HEP is to have the information of physics events split in signal and background, as in the example
+A common use-case in HEP is to have the information of physics events split in signal and background, as in the example
 below: